papiodesu/leptos_book/src/view/06_control_flow.md

 }
 ```

-"<Show/>」 memoizes the 「when」 condition, so it only renders its 「<Small/>" once,
+"<Show/>" memoizes the "when" condition, so it only renders its "<Small/>" once,
 continuing to show the same component until "value" is greater than five;
-then it renders "<Big/>」 once, continuing to show it indefinitely or until 「value"
+then it renders "<Big/>" once, continuing to show it indefinitely or until "value"
 goes below five and then renders "<Small/>" again.

 This is a helpful tool to avoid rerendering when using dynamic "if" expressions.